Prescription Drug Addiction: Types and Treatments

 23. Focalin Addiction

-Focalin addiction can develop when this stimulant prescribed for ADHD is misused.
+Focalin addiction can develop when this stimulant, prescribed for ADHD is misused.
 Symptoms include increased tolerance, dependence, and withdrawal effects such as fatigue, depression, and difficulty concentrating.
 Treatment typically involves medical detoxification, cognitive-behavioral therapy, and support groups to address the multifaceted nature of addiction and support long-term recovery.

 24. Modafinil Addiction